plone/training/theming/ttw-advanced_2.rst

     </rules>

-- a copy of ``index.html`` from Barceloneta (this one cannot be imported or inherited, it must be local to your theme).
+- a copy of :file:`index.html` from Barceloneta (this one cannot be imported or inherited, it must be local to your theme).

-- ``styles.less``, importing Barceloneta styles:
+- :file:`styles.less`, importing Barceloneta styles:

 .. code-block:: css